Indigenous literatures in Canada

+Indigenous literature in Canada is the collective written works of Indigenous peoples of Canada, who include the First Nations, Inuit, and Métis people of Canada.
+Each cultural diverse group has its own literature, language and culture.

+Writing was not widespread among Indigenous peoples in Canada prior to European contact, so literature can sometimes be expanded to include the robust oral histories and lyric poetry of Indigenous peoples in Canada.
+Building upon robust oral traditions, Indigenous writers work in many genres today, including poetry, playwriting, and novels.

+One of the earliest known Indigenous writers of Canada to publish in English was E. Pauline Johnson (Grand River Mohawk, 1742–1807).
+She wrote poetry and short stories, which were anthologized, and she published a collection of poems in The White Wampum in 1895.

-Indigenous peoples of Canada are culturally diverse.
-Each group has its own literature, language and culture.
-The term "Indigenous literature" therefore can be misleading.
-As writer Jeannette Armstrong states in one interview, "I would stay away from the idea of "Native" literature, there is no such thing.
+Since Inuit, Métis, and First Nations are so diverse, the term "Indigenous literature" can be misleading and homogenizing.
+As Okanagan writer Jeannette Armstrong states in one interview, "I would stay away from the idea of 'Native' literature, there is no such thing.
 There is Mohawk literature, there is Okanagan literature, but there is no generic Native in Canada".
+However, the term is a broad umbrella term covering disparate writing traditions.

 History

 Many Indigenous cultures in Canada and worldwide are deeply rooted in oral tradition.
 Oral tradition includes myths, folklore, and legends.
 Passing down oral tradition takes great care on the part of the storyteller, as the moral of the tale and its underlying truth must be retold accurately.
 Oral tradition may take the form of songs, prayers, spiritual teachings and stories, shaping the everyday life of the community and the individual's sense of identity.
 The significance of oral tradition is cultural transmission from one generation to the next.
 The knowledge and wisdom of the Elders serve as link between the young generation and the past generation, keeping the livelihood of a culture intact.
 When the British and French colonized the land that is now Canada, settlers prioritized written literature over oral literature, under the bias that oral must be uncivilized, and written is civilized.
 Today, many Indigenous societies rely on oral tradition as a tool for expression and knowledge transmission, despite having adopted written literature.
 For over a century, the Government of Canada has controlled and regulated Indigenous cultural practices in the form of policy and regulation.
-The Residential School System separated Indigenous children from their families and communities in order to indoctrinate them Western and Christian thought and to "kill the Indian in the child".
+The Residential School System separated Indigenous children from their families and communities in order to "kill the Indian in the child".
+In other words, the purpose of this system was to indoctrinate Indigenous children with Western and Christian thought.
 Commonly described as cultural genocide, the residential school generated severe cultural, psychological, and social impacts on Indigenous communities.
 The passing down of culture and knowledge was interrupted as children were removed from their communities.
 Children experienced physical, psychological and sexual abuse in these schools, and were not allowed to speak their languages.